MileHacker Logo

 Public Transportation Overview

-Public buses offer an economical and reliable way to travel within the Sierra Nevada resort area and connect to Granada.
+Public buses offer an budget-friendly and reliable way to travel within the Sierra Nevada vacation spot area and connect to Granada.
 The resort village of Pradollano has a local bus service, Autobuses Urbanos de Sierra Nevada.
 This service connects different zones of the village, linking accommodations in the lower parts (e.g., Zona Baja) and higher areas (e.g., Zona Media, Zona Alta, Las Lomas) to the main Plaza de Andalucía, where the central ski lifts are located.
 It is a convenient way to navigate the steep, winding streets of the resort.

 Resort & City Buses